jordanallain/tic-tac-toe/README.md

 My plan of doing a feature branch to work on was mostly successful, however I didn't end up creating as many as I thought I would at the start.

+Wanted to make my site mobile first but ran out of time, will attempt this in the coming days.